Davis Projects for Peace

 National committee interview: No

-Selection process: Applicants must submit all materials to the Office of Fellowships and Grants by the internal deadline.
-An internal (Whitman) committee will review all proposals and conduct interviews.
-One recipient and one alternate will be chosen by the committee.
-Final review and selection of all projects rests solely with the Davis UWC Scholars Program.
-Project funds will be sent by Davis to each school for distribution to grant recipients.
-Grants are made upon assurance that the project proposed will be undertaken during the summer of 2015.
+Selection process: Applicants submit all materials to Whitman's Fellowships and Grants team by the internal deadline.
+An internal (Whitman) committee reviews all proposals and may conduct interviews.
+The committee nominates one recipient and one alternate as appropriate.
+Final review and selection of all projects rests solely with the Projects for Peace Program at Middlebury College.
+Middlebury sends project funds to each school for distribution to grant recipients.
+Grants are made upon assurance that the project proposed will be undertaken during the upcoming summer.